-The first trial of the Vancouver Five - Julie Belmas, Gerry Hannah, Ann Hansen, Doug Stewart and Brent Taylor - on charges of theft, possession of stolen property, possession of restricted weapons and conspiracy to rob a Brinks guard, is now underway in New Westminster, B.C.
-It is now over one year since their arrest on a remote mountain highway on January 20, 1983.
+The first trial of the Vancouver Five - Julie Belmas.
+Gerry Hannah, Ann Hansen, Doug Stewart and Brent Tavlor on charges of theft, possession of stolen property, possession of restricted weapons and conspiracy to rob а Brinks guard. is now underway in New Westminster, B.C.
+Tt is now over one year since their arrest on a remote mountain highway on January 20, 1983.

 The Vancouver Five are also charged with the bombing of a B.C.
-Hydro substation, three Red Hot Video outlets, and the Litton Systems Ltd. factory where the Cruise missile guidance systems are manufactured - as well as conspiracy to bomb facilities at the Canadian Forces Base at Cold Lake Alberta, and other charges which, like the above, relate to the activities of guerrilla resistance by the organizations DIRECT ACTION and the WIMMIN'S FIRE BRIGADE.
+Hydro substation, three Red Hot Video outlets, and the Litton Systems Ltd. factory where the Cruise missile guidance systems are manufactured as conspiracy to as well bomb facilities at the Canadian Forces Base at Cold Lake Alberta, and other charges which, like the above, relate to activities of the guerrilla resistance by the organizations DIRECT ACTION and the WIMMIN'S FTRE BRIGADE.